AngusGLChen/ghtorrent.org/pers-data.md

   <dt>Date of request</dt>
   <dd>Oct 30, 2017</dd>

-  <dd>Intended use</dd>
+  <dt>Intended use</dt>
-  <dt>To match learners in edX and investigate to what extend learners from programming MOOCs applied the knowledge into practice.</dt>
+  <dd>To match learners in edX and investigate to what extend learners from programming MOOCs applied the knowledge into practice.</dd>
 </dl>

 ## Disclaimer